Guide to Surface Metrology and 3D Measurement Techniques

 Automation and Integration

-Laser scanners and fringe projection systems are the easiest to automate and integrate with MES systems.
+Laser scanners and fringe projection systems are the easiest to automate and integrate with MES systems – forming the backbone of automated surface metrology in high-throughput production environments.

 Applications of 3D Surface Metrology